7 ways to protect against market turmoil

 If you follow the strategy of selling naked puts in order to receive the premium and without the desire to actually buy the underlying shares, make sure you keep your size in check.
 Too often, investors only look at the margin obligation that writing options entails.
 They forget to look at the actual risk involved.
 If the share is €10, the margin obligation of a naked short put might be € 150.
 This may lead to investors selling too many puts because they can easily comply with the margin needed to do so.
 Nothing to worry about if the stock remains stable or rises.
 But in a falling stock market, this strategy can cause a lot of misery.
 When a market really heads south, only then does the real exposure become clear.
 So, stick to your size, especially if you write puts.
 Do not look at the margin, look at the underlying exposure.

 In short, options offer sufficient opportunities to consolidate a profit.
 But before you apply any of the above strategies, make sure you understand them completely.
-To learn more, take a look at "How to use Options as an Insurance Policy Against a Market Downturn".
+To learn more, take a look at this article.

 Latest Market Insights